InsideOut Institute Logo

 • Monitor kitchen use or weight loss or mentions of hunger and grocery shopping

-Treatment for Eating Disorders in Older Adults
+Treatment for ED in Older Adults

 Psychological Interventions as a First-Line Treatment